Succession to the Nepalese throne

 The Rolls of Succession in Rana or Rollkram Pratha was the official order of succession of the Rana Dynasty of Nepal.
 This order was regulated not only through descent, but also by lineage.
 It was established by Jung Bahadur Rana as a formal ranking of all of his descendants in relation to their hereditary rights to the office of prime minister, with no legal mechanism for changing the government.

 Jung Bahadur Rana

-King Surendra issued a royal decree (sanad) that formalized the dominance of the Kunwar family.
-King Surendra gave Jung Bahadur authority over internal administration, including civil, military, and judicial affairs as well as foreign relations.
+King Surendra issued a royal decree (sanad) giving Jung Bahadur authority over internal administration and foreign relations.
 Jung Bahadur was declared the "great king" (maharajah) of Kaski and Lamjung districts, serving as their independent ruler, and the right to use the honorific term shri which is "three times" (Sri Teen) in his name.
 In his 1856 sanad, King Surendra stated that succession would pass to Jung's seven brothers and then to his sons and nephew in order of seniority.

 Chandra Shamshir's revision

-Prime Minister Chandra Shumsher JBR revised and re-shuffled the Rolls of Succession and divided the Rana clan into 3 categories; A,B,and C according to the stature of the purity of lineage.
+Prime Minister Chandra Shumsher JBR revised and re-shuffled the Rolls of Succession and divided the Rana clan into 3 categories; A, B, and C according to the stature of the purity of lineage.